OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-07.md

 And they proclaimed with a loud voice,

-> “Salvation is attributed to our God
+> “Salvation is belongs to our God
 > who sits on the throne,
 > and to the Lamb.”